Symbian9/qmapshack-doc-wiki/AdvRoutes.md

     _BRouter (offline):_ The tile selection window (last setup window) shows the number of downloaded but outdated tiles.
 A tile is outdated, if a newer one is found on the
     BRouter Internet server.
 This information is available only with Internet access.

+* The user can change routing preferences in the configuration files of the BRouter and Routino routers.
+Special knowledge is needed for making changes to these configuration files.
 * Routes can be (re-)calculated.
 There are 2 methods to start route calculation:
     * Goto to the route object in the workspace window, open the context menu with a right click and select `Calculate route`.
     * Click on the route in a map window and select the `Calculate route` icon from the displayed toolbar (![Apply icon](images/DocAdv/Apply.png) icon).